OleksandrTsapin/Pet-Projects/README.md

 "auth/users/" &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; --> Register a new user

-"api/token/" &nbsp;  --> create a JWT by passing a valid user in the post request to this endpoint
+"api/token/" &nbsp; &nbsp; &nbsp; --> create a JWT by passing a valid user in the post request to this endpoint

 "api/token/refresh/" --> get a new JWT once the lifetime of the previously generated one expires